samyouel84/password-gen/README.md

 # Password Generator CLI

 A secure and flexible command-line password generator written in Rust.
-Generate strong passwords with various options and customizations.
+Generate strong passwords with various options and customisations.

 ## Features